WorkpathHQ/example_workpath_tableau/README.md

-# Workpath-Tableau Conector
+# Workpath-Tableau Connector

 ## About

-Example application to update values of KPIs in Workpath from values in a Tableau dashboard.
+Example application to update values of KPIs or Key Results in Workpath from values in a Tableau dashboard.

 ## Installation